Sy-FAR: Symmetry-based Fair Adversarial Robustness: Class-Level Fairness: Experiment Results

 We begin by evaluating whether explicitly optimizing for symmetry in parallel to other objectives (as described in~\secref{sec:experiment_setup}) indeed improves symmetry on the adversarial examples produced from the test samples of the dataset. \tabref{tab:sym_untgtd} summarizes the results for the face-recognition datasets and models, using the untargeted eyeglass attack to produce adversarial examples.
 It can be seen that, compared to vanilla adversarial training, \faal{} and \specnorm{}, both yield better symmetry (i.e., lower asymmetry gap and symmetry loss), showcasing the connection between fairness and symmetry---optimizing for fair source-class robustness directly improves symmetry even without explicitly optimizing for symmetry.
 In comparison, \defense{} has the largest impact on symmetry, achieving the lowest asymmetry gap and symmetry loss across all methods evaluated. \defense{}'s gains are particularly pronounced in the \pubfigsiblings setting, where visually similar identities exacerbate directional misclassifications.

-Diving deeper into the results shows that asymmetry in \faal{} and \specnorm{} stems from misclassifications between particular pairs of classes, where adversarial examples from one class are markedly more likely to be classified as the other class than vice versa.
+A deeper analysis shows that asymmetry in \faal{} and \specnorm{} stems from misclassifications between particular class pairs, where adversarial examples from one class are markedly more likely to be classified as the other class than vice versa.
 For instance, in the case of the \pubfigsiblings{} dataset (\figref{fig:symmetry-all}), \faal{} and \specnorm{} are particularly asymmetric for classes 1 and 2 (Dakota and Elle Fanning, two sisters), 6 and 8 (Jennifer Lopez and Reese Witherspoon), and 6 and 9 (Jennifer Lopez and Beyonc\'e).
 By contrast, \defense{} yields higher symmetry, including for challenging classes where \faal{} and \specnorm{} struggle.
 Said differently, with \defense{}, pairwise confusions are more symmetric and no class disproportionately ``loses'' to another.
-Similar trends are observed for the CIFAR datasets (\tabref{tab:cifar10-100-sym} in \appref{app:cifar-results}) and targeted attacks (\tabref{tab:targeted-symmetry} and \figref{fig:pubfig_siblings_tgt_attack_heatmaps} in \appref{app:tgtd_attack}).
+Similar trends are observed for the CIFAR datasets (\tabref{tab:cifar10-100-sym} in \appref{app:cifar-results}) and targeted attacks \ifArxiv (\tabref{tab:targeted-symmetry} and \figref{fig:pubfig_siblings_tgt_attack_heatmaps} in \appref{app:tgtd_attack}). \else (for full results see \appref{app:tgtd_attack} in the extended version). \fi